-Nobel Peace Prize: PRIO Director's Shortlist
+Nobel Peace Prize: PRIO Director's List

 The Nobel Peace Prize is arguably the most prestigious prize in the world.
-It is awarded annually by the Norwegian Nobel Committee to persons or organizations for their efforts and actions for the promotion of peace.
+It is awarded annually by the Norwegian Nobel Committee to persons or organizations for their efforts and actions to promote peace.
 Although the committee itself is independent, the prize unavoidably has a political impact and as such is often met with controversy, both regarding the individual laureates and the committee’s interpretation of Alfred Nobel’s will.

-Based on their professional assessments, PRIO Directors have made it a tradition to offer their personal shortlists for the Peace Prize.
-Current director Henrik Urdal presents here his fifth list since taking up the position of director in 2017.
+Based on their professional assessments, PRIO Directors have made it a tradition to offer their personal lists for the Peace Prize.

-The Norwegian Nobel Committee bases its decision on valid nominations received by the January 31 deadline.
+The Norwegian Nobel Committee bases its decision on valid nominations received by the 31 January deadline.
 Anyone can be nominated (and history has indeed presented us with a few rather dubious nominees, including Hitler), but the right to nominate is reserved for members of national assemblies and governments, current and former members of the Committee, Peace Prize laureates, professors of certain disciplines, directors of peace research and foreign policy institutes, and members of international courts.
 The five committee members have until their first meeting after the deadline to add nominations of their own.
-Urdal abstains from using his right to nominate given his active role in commenting on the prize.
+Henrik Urdal abstains from using his right to nominate given his active role in commenting on the prize.
 He has no association with the Nobel Institute or the Norwegian Nobel Committee.

 The laureate will be announced in October.

-For questions, requests for further information or interviews, please contact the Director's Adviser or the Director.
+For questions, requests for further information or interviews, please contact PRIO's Communication Director.

-Henrik Urdal's 2020 Nobel Peace Prize Shortlist
+Henrik Urdal's 2020 Nobel Peace Prize List

 1. Committee to Protect Journalists (CPJ)